Content Style Guide: Understanding Our Users

 - Users with different cultural expectations

 As described in our Website Guiding Principles, we are deeply invested in ensuring a quality experience for all of these users.
 Above all, remember that our users are real people with real needs.
 They may be experienced and deeply engaged in the research process or they may be novices in search of “good enough” and easily frustrated and overwhelmed.
+Our users also come from a variety of diverse populations.
 Regardless, they are primarily using the library website to help get their work done.

 An expansive body of knowledge generated by the fields of cognitive science, human-computer interaction, and user experience supports some basic, universal principles that can reliably inform every-day design and content decisions.